Improved Oral Appliance Treatment For Sleep Apnea

 If another multi-night home sleep test shows that you still have OSA in spite of tongue and lower jawbone protrusion to clear the lower pharynx, your airway is blocked in the upper pharynx (the nasopharynx) where the soft palate and other loose tissues get sucked into the space between the tongue base and the back wall of the pharynx, as shown below.

-In these cases, to restore airway passage in the upper pharynx, the tongue base adjusters at the back of the upper tongue gripping surface are used to push the tongue base further down and forward away from the area of obstruction with the soft palate while a soft palate elevator is added to draw the back end of the soft palate upward and forward away from the area of obstruction with the tongue base.
-Moving these tissues away from each other opens the space between them for airway passage.
+In these cases, to restore airway passage in the upper pharynx, the tongue base controllers at the back of the upper tongue gripping surfaces are adjusted to push the tongue base further down and forward away from the area of obstruction with the soft palate while a soft palate elevator is added to draw the back end of the soft palate upward and forward away from the area of obstruction with the tongue base.
+Between these tissues moving away from each other a space is produced for airway passage.

 Obligate mouthbreathers have a nasal airway that is too small to allow adequate airway flow.
 Their lips are always slightly parted to allow an oral airway.
 Many people become obligate mouthbreathers occasionally due to rhinitis or allergies.
 These people need an oral appliance that permits mouthbreathing.
-The THD permits mouthbreathing, because its upper tongue gripping surface descends with the mandible when the mouth is part way open and thereby creates an oral airway passage just under the hard palate.
+The new tongue holding device permits mouthbreathing, because the upper tongue gripping surface descends with the lower jawbone when the mouth is part way open and thereby creates an oral airway passage just under the hard palate.

-Some obligate mouthbreathers can be cured of their mouthbreathing and converted to nasal breathing by expanding the palate.
+Some obligate mouthbreathers can be converted to nasal breathing by expanding the palate.
 The process can be performed gradually in adults without significant discomfort, and a change from oral to nasal breathing yields major health benefits.
-Expanding the palate can help relieve OSA by creating space for the tongue to rest further forward and upward, but its effect on OSA in adults is likely to be minimal, because the airway obstruction in OSA occurs in the throat, not in the nasal cavity.3
+Expanding the palate can probably do a little to help relieve some cases of OSA by creating space for the tongue to rest further forward and upward, especially if the expansion is performed early in life so it can affect subsequent facial growth; but the effect of a palatal expander (including the DNA appliance) on OSA in adults is likely to be minimal, because the airway obstruction in OSA occurs in the throat, not in the nasal cavity.

 Habitual mouthbreathers have developed a habit of holding the mouth open and breathing through it in spite of an adequate nasal airway passage.
-The problem can be corrected by holding the mouth closed using devices such as chin straps, head straps, thick foam cervical collars, or incorporating interarch elastics into a dual arch oral appliance that is made for sleep apnea and fits the teeth tightly enough to resist being pulled off by the weight of the lower jawbone.
+They can often be converted back to nosebreathing by holding the mouth closed with various mechanical devices, including chin straps, head straps, thick foam cervical collars, or incorporating interarch elastics into a dual arch oral appliance that is made for sleep apnea and fits the teeth tightly enough to resist being pulled off by the weight of the lower jawbone.

 COST OF TREATMENT